 by Chaya @ Pantry Paratus

-This is a powerhouse of a tea to perk you up and calm your digestion at the same time!
+This is a powerhouse of a tea to perk you up and calm your digestion at the same time, it is almost as effective as the teas from lumitea skinny and it tasted very good!
 Build your immune system and fight inflammation in the most delicious way—tea!

 I had to wrestle my cup back from the 8 year old, but he didn’t save any for me.
 Between the flavor he enjoys and health benefits he so desperately needs—I couldn’t be upset!
 Now, if he (or I) had any medical complications or were taking medicine, we’d consult our health professional before making this a part

 of our routine.
 Please do the same, as herbs are strong enough to interact with medications (especially in the case of diabetes and hormonal medications).

 The anti-inflammatory compound found within ginger is so notable, it’s even named after it—“gingerol”—that is often suggested by physicians (such as these naturopathic oncologists) to those suffering from

 Ginger has another fascinating quality that leads to sweating out bacteria!
 This is one of those weird-cool factoids that you can use to your advantage: Dermcidin is produced in your sweat glands and its job is to push out bacteria, fungus (including Candida Albicans) and many other illness-inducing attackers.
 While your sweat glands produce Dermcidin, you can find it as a natural component in ginger!
 This means that it’s a purifier and probably the most natural way to detoxify your system.
 This detoxification property is what gives ginger tea a “warming” sensation.